-I just returned from Peru in December, and I am going to miss so much about it, from the people to the fashions to the breathtaking scenery, and especially the food.
-But I’m not gonna lie, traveling is expensive, and can still be expensive even if you’re volunteering abroad.
+After returning from Peru in December, I missed so much about it, from the people to the fashions to the breathtaking scenery, and especially the food.
+But I’m not gonna lie, traveling is expensive.
+In fact, it can still be expensive even if you’re volunteering abroad.
 Enter: budgeting.
-Something I found immensely useful for budgeting during my travels was my email.
-Obviously for its international communicative properties, but also for all of the potential in its large storage space.
-I love the drafts and the sent email folders, in particular.
-Even if people are being nosy in your email, they will likely just stick to your inbox, so those two are generally safe.
+Something I found immensely useful for budgeting during my travels was my email, as well as the note app on my phone.
+I love the drafts and the sent email folders of my email, in particular.

 At the time, the exchange rate was about $1USD = s./3.2, depending on where you obtained your USD or soles from.
 I very highly recommend taking out USD and exchanging them at casas de cambio, whichever one gives you the best exchange rate.
 Another option is withdrawing straight from the ATM, though this only makes sense if you withdraw large sums at a time.
 Peru is largely a cash society, however, and American dollars are often accepted for big purchases.
 Note that bills which are damaged in any way will NOT be accepted!

 - Food outside the home: s./758.1 (About an equal number of touristy meals and local meals, but one costs four to five times more than the other, and that’s reflected here; a good chuck of this was spent on delicious street food, as well.)

 - Groceries: s./261.8 (Mostly fresh fruits and vegetables, but also staples like rice and flour and milk.)

 - Bottled water: s./41.1 (I tended towards the huge 5L bottles for 3 soles, for the house)

 - Incidentals: s./262.5 (Things such as a toothbrush, haircut, chocolate, postcards, etc.)